-It’s not all bad news, though.
+It’s not all bad news, though, as we're here to help guide you through the entire process.
 As a single parent, you can use often tax credits towards your application, including:

-If you are a single income parent and are looking to get a Buy to Let mortgage, it’s vitally important that you use a specialist broker, who will be able to put you in touch with lenders who understand your situation.
+If you are a single income parent and are looking to get a Buy to Let mortgage, it’s vitally important that you use a specialist broker who can put you in touch with many lenders understanding of your situation.

 Why use a mortgage broker?

-Securing a Buy to Let mortgage on a low income can be a real challenge – but our brokers will be by your side throughout the entire process.
+Securing a Buy to Let mortgage on a single income can be a challenge – but as mortgage brokers, we will be by your side throughout the entire process.

 After scouring the market for suitable Buy to Let mortgages from companies who might be willing to lend to you, we’ll present you with a series of quotes.
 There’s no charge for this initial consultation service, so you can pick our brains as much as you like and explore your options in lots of detail before you decide to go ahead.

 Book in for your initial meeting now and see if you could indeed be eligible for a Buy to Let mortgage.
 We offer appointments during the evenings and at weekends, so it’s easy to fit a chat into your busy schedule.

 Why choose CLS Money as your mortgage provider?

 As an exclusive mortgage expert, CLS help borrowers attain all kinds of flexible mortgage products.
 No matter what your personal situation or the type of mortgage you seek, we're always here to help.